 Blue Water Bridge, Sarnia Ontario, Canada Copyright Peter Friedrichsen

 Recently I completed a series of cyanotypes printed onto wood.
 This process uses light sensitive iron salts that upon exposure, leave a pigment of prussian blue.
-Wood makes things a little more challenging due to the natural tannins, lignins and sugars which interact with the iron salts.
+What I like about this process is the simplicity of the formulation and the low toxicity such that the rinse bath can be washed down a drain without concern, containing only compounds of iron.
+Most artists will print cyanotypes onto a variety of unbuffered papers since alkaline buffers are harmful to prussian blue pigment formed.
+In my work, I chose to use wood for its effect on texture.
+While working out the process, a few solvable problems surfaced due to the natural tannins, lignins, and sugars which interact with the iron salts.
 This series is based on photographs taken in Iceland several years ago.
 Here is one on 8″ x 8″ birch ply:

 Great Skua, Iceland Copyright Peter Friedrichsen

 For this series I used the sun as a light source rather than my diffuse light UV exposure unit since I haven’t yet found a practical way to mate the negative 100% with wood; the sun is much more forgiving this way producing a sharper image even if the negative is not in full contact.
 Below is one of my prints being exposed to the late August sun.

 I continued my argyrotype printing into May.
 When working out a new process, there are dozens of test prints to be made.
 The variables of the paper, chemistry, brush technique, exposure, and negative density and curve all affect the end result, so much fine tuning is needed before a satisfactory print can be made.
 I completed two 19 inch wide prints which is a fairly challenging size for an alternative process print.
 This one, posted below was part of the Contact 2016 photography festival in Toronto.